 TajRupt has launched its inaugural summer fellowship program for foreign students to intern at our ERC in Khujand.
 Over the course of summer 2018, three fellows from the United States - two undergraduate students from the University of Chicago and a graduate student from University of Washington - worked at the ERC.
 They served as activism course and study group instructors, as well as cohort leaders during the ERC Session IV from June until August.

 Grace Penta is an undergraduate student studying public policy and linguistics at the University of Chicago.
 While she has lived in many places, her family now lives in southern Spain.
 She completed high school in Florida where she worked on anti-human trafficking efforts through her own project - "A Sister’s Embrace" - as well as with local law enforcement and legislators.
 Isabelle loves traveling and learning languages.
 She has studied Spanish, French, and Persian (now in school and in Dushanbe, Tajikistan in 2015).
 In her free time, she enjoys going to speaker events at the University of Chicago's Institute of Politics and sailing.

-In the ERC Session IV, Grace will be leading State of Affairs activism course, and will conduct a study group on Literature & Linguistics.
+In the ERC Session IV, Grace led State of Affairs activism course, and conducted a study group on Literature & Linguistics.

 kevin behr - university of washington